rewind-media/.github/profile/README.md

 ## Welcome
 Rewind is a set of components making up a self-hosted media server akin to [Jellyfin](https://jellyfin.org/) or [Plex](https://www.plex.tv/).
-However, Rewind supports high available deployments, and is designed to be modular, scalable, and highly customizable.
+However, Rewind supports high availability deployments, and is designed to be modular, scalable, and customizable.

 Rewind is currently in __Alpha__ state, meaning that breaking changes, especially to data models, are likely to be made with no migration plans provided.
 A current state of functionality:
 * Series (TV Shows) in [Sonarr Standard Series Heirarchy](https://wiki.servarr.com/sonarr/settings)